-Software developed internally by the BNP Paribas Cardif Group that fulfils the criteria for capitalisation is capitalised at direct development cost, which includes external expenses and the labour costs of employees directly attributable to the project.
+Softwares developed internally by BNP Paribas Cardif Group that fulfils the criteria for capitalisation are capitalised at direct development cost, which includes external expenses and the labour costs of employees directly attributable to the project.

-Expenditure that is regarded as upgrading the software or extending its useful life is included in the initial acquisition or development cost.
+Expenditures that are considered as upgrading the software or extending its useful life are included in the initial acquisition or development cost.

-On the contrary, software maintenance costs are not capitalised and are recognised in the income statement as incurred.
+However, software maintenance costs are not capitalised and are recognised in the income statement when incurred.